• Image Image

 The Story

-From what I could find, Château de l'Ebaupinay was originally a medieval mansion in the 14th and 15th centuries that was later made a stronghold in 1458 by King Charles VII.
-I understand it has a moat and a courtyard.
-The chateau was inhabitied until the beginning of the French Revolution and later burnt out during the Vendee Civil War (1793-1796).
+Château de l'Ebaupinay was originally a medieval mansion in the 14th and 15th centuries that was later made a stronghold in 1458 by King Charles VII.
+It originally had both a moat and a courtyard, although it is difficult to see those features now as it remains fenced off.
+The chateau was inhabited until the beginning of the French Revolution and later burnt out during the Vendee Civil War (1793-1796).

 We didn't spend more than ten minutes taking pictures from a distance, and I can't tell you how much I wish I could have walked around inside and explore what remains of what must have been a beautiful building at one time.
 Plus, exploring ruins is just cool.
 I also would've loved to know more about it's past and more of the stories that must have taken place inside those walls, but it was still very much worth stopping by on our way to explore other sites.